pulp/plugin_template/README.md

   update_redmine        The CI will automatically change the state of tickets when PRs are opened,
                         or merged, and when the changes are released.

+  update_github         The CI will automatically change the state of tickets when changes are released.

   ci_trigger            Value for the `on` clause on workflow/ci.yml (push, pull_request, etc...) ci_env                Environment variables to set for the CI build. pre_job_template      holds name and a path for a template to be included to run before jobs.